claramartins2002/TRABALHO-TQS/README.md

 ## Sprint Objectives Mind Map

-The [Sprint Objectives Mind Map](./Sprint%20Objectives%20Mind%20Map/) directory includes a visual representation of the objectives for Sprint [Nome da Sprint].
+The [Sprint Objectives Mind Map](./Sprint%20Objectives%20Mind%20Map/) directory includes a visual representation of the objectives for Sprint [Swag Labs] Sprint 1.
 This mind map provides an overview of the key goals and deliverables for the Sprint.

 ## Test Report

-The [Test Report](./Test%20Report/) directory contains a comprehensive report summarizing the test activities, results, and findings for Sprint [Nome da Sprint].
+The [Test Report](./Test%20Report/) directory contains a comprehensive report summarizing the test activities, results, and findings for Sprint [Swag Labs] Sprint 1.
 You can access the detailed test data and analysis in this report.

 ## Usage

 Feel free to browse and download any documents you need for reference or analysis.
-If you have any questions or need further information, please contact [Seu Nome] at [Seu Endereço de E-mail].
+If you have any questions or need further information, please contact Gustavo de Pinho Rezende at gustavo.pinhorezende@gmail.com.

 ## Contributing